Introduction: New CAD tools make mapping easier

 Our Site: A real-world challenge

-Nice residential house, fenced by a hedge, a garden behind it and plenty of trees for the shade, some of them reaching the roof.
-It has a balcony and a few overhangs.
-There are some areas where materials are stored.
-The terrain is a gentle slope, and there are a few other obstacles and irregular features.
-You could say a classic countryside home.
+The site was a residential house fenced by a hedge, a garden behind it and plenty of trees for shade, some reaching the roof.
+The house had a balcony and a few overhangs.
+There were some areas where materials were being stored.
+The terrain was a gentle slope, and there were a few other obstacles and irregular features.
+This is an example of a classic countryside home.

 Approach